 6. Learn something exciting

 The 6th most popular resolution is to learn something new and exciting.
 It’s never been easier to get educated.
 There are apps for learning languages, audio books on every subject you can think of and pioneering new degree courses (Viking Studies at UCL, anyone?).
 Thinking of learning a language?
-German is closely related to English so you already have a head start.
+German is closely related to English so you already have a headstart.
 We also recommend checking out Future Learn, which offers free university courses online.

 7. Quit smoking

 Giving up the ciggies is a very common aim, one which ties in with being healthier and spending less.
 With vaping on the rise, it should be easier than ever to nail this one.
 If you’re a smoker, try the NHS Smoking calculator.
-It calculates how much you spend on cigarettes in a given period of time, but also the effect to your skin, fertility and other aspects of your well-being.
+It calculates how much you spend on cigarettes in a given period of time, but also the effect on your skin, fertility and other aspects of your well-being.
 You’ll soon be fantasizing about all the far more worthwhile things on which you could be spending that cash.

 8. Help others achieve their dreams